-At Pierce Group AB (publ)’s Annual General Meeting on 23 February 2021, it was resolved that the Chairman of the Board should form a Nomination Committee with three members by convening representatives for the largest shareholders of the company, based on the number of shares and votes known to be held at the end of August 2021.
+In accordance with the Annual General Meeting’s resolution, the Chairman of the Board is tasked with forming a Nomination Committee with three members by convening representatives for the largest shareholders of the company, based on the number of shares and votes known to be held as at the end of August 2022.

 Following contacts with the company’s shareholders, the following members have been appointed:

-- Johan Conradsson (chairman), appointed by Procuritas Capital Investors V LP
+- Suzanne Sandler, appointed by Procuritas Capital Partners V LP

 In addition, the Chairman of the Board is an adjunct member of the Nomination Committee.

 The shareholders who have appointed the Nomination Committee members represent approximately 61.3 per cent of the votes and shares in the company as at the end of August 2022.